‘What ends up in your garbage can put you at risk,’ Guilford police warn

-GUILFORD, Conn: “‘Twas the day after Christmas and all through the house, boxes of gifts were strewn about…“
+GUILFORD, Conn (WTNH): “‘Twas the day after Christmas and all through the house, boxes of gifts were strewn about…“

 That’s how Guilford police began an important but simple warning, all to make sure your holiday story has a happy ending.